saleem3864/web_dev_assignment/README.md

  ![alt text](https://github.com/saleem3864/web_dev_assignment/blob/master/Images/to_do.png)
 ## Blogger:
   * Sign In
+  * Install DB (For Developers)
   * Publish a Blog
+  * Save a Blog
+  * Load Saved Blogs
   * See All Blogs at Blogs Spot
+  * Read More a Blog
+  * Like a blog & see Likes
+  * Dislike a blog & see Dislikes
+  * Comment a blog & see Comments
+  * Share a Blog & see Shares (Copy Link to Clipboard)
   * Switch to To-Do
   * Signout
    ![alt text](https://github.com/saleem3864/web_dev_assignment/blob/master/Images/publish_blog.png)